 The Agile methodology allows for software development to be done in small increments with constant validation with lead customers.
-Efficient execution is done through collaborative teams called SCRUM team, ensuring that each increment is fully tested and validated.
+Efficient execution is done through collaborative groups called SCRUM teams, ensuring that each increment is fully tested and validated.

 We sell our test, monitoring and analytics solutions through direct and indirect sales channels in the Americas (US, Canada, Central and South America), Europe, Middle East and Africa (EMEA) and Asia-Pacific regions.